isabella232/MCW-Template-Cloud-Workshop/Hands-on lab/HOL unguided - Title xxx.md

         -   Insert content here

->Note:  You should follow all steps provided *after* attending the Hands-on lab.
+You should follow all steps provided *after* attending the Hands-on lab.